Mexican Mole Lizard Facts

-The Mexican Mole Lizard appears to only be endemic to portions of the Baja Peninsula, Mexico, in southern North America.
-Unconfirmed sightings also place its range from the extreme southwestern portions, through Big Sur, to the Western Cape Region, however.
+The fabulous Mexican Mole Lizard appears to only be endemic to portions of the Baja Peninsula, Mexico, in southern North America.
+However, currently unconfirmed sightings also place its range from the extreme southwestern portions, through Big Sur, and into to the Western Cape Region.

-The habitat of this remarkable reptile remains predominantly dry to desert regions.
+In addition, the natural habitat of this remarkable reptile remains predominantly dry to desert regions.
 But, it also appears to require the presence of plentiful shrub vegetation.
-To date, this incredible animal has not shown itself to be particularly adaptable to other habitat types.
+Quite unfortunately, to date, this incredible animal has not shown itself to be particularly adaptable to other habitat types.

-Therefore, members of the species typically prefer to remain below ground.
-There, it lives under the many layers of vegetation, for a specific reason.
-This location provides it with at least a measure of protection from predators.
+In all regions it inhabits, members of the species typically prefer to remain below ground.
+There, the creature lives under the many layers of vegetation.
+This it does for a specific reason.
+That’s because this location provides it with at least a measure of protection from potential predators.

-Additionally, the Mexican Mole Lizard constructs lengthy and elaborate systems of tunnels beneath the ground.
-It is carnivorous in nature and will prey on virtually anything small and soft enough to swallow.
-It usually remains close to its burrows, however.
+Additionally, the resourceful Mexican Mole Lizard constructs lengthy and elaborate systems of tunnels beneath the ground.
+It also evolved as carnivorous in nature and will prey on virtually anything small and soft enough to swallow.
+Unless disturbed, it usually remains close to its burrows.